feathersjs/docs/api/authentication/server.md

 ### service.create(data)

 The `create` method will be used in nearly every Feathers application.
 It creates a JWT based on the `jwt` options configured on the plugin.
-The API of this method utilizes the `context` object:
+The API of this method utilizes the `context` object.

 ### service.remove(data)